-EWD Building (near Da Vinci Hall and the Herb Alpert Music Center)
+EWD Building (near Holmes Hall)

 Will help students increase their skills in reading, writing, grammar and math.
 Prepare students to enter the High School Subjects and GED/HiSET program.
-And increase reading/ writing and math skills to improve workplace abilities.
+And increase reading/writing and math skills to improve workplace abilities.